 Another important feature of Siff’s approach is journaling.
 Students are encouraged to occasionally write about their experiences.
 This becomes an aid at understanding one’s process and practice during meditation so as to perhaps answer questions such as: What’s holding this emotion in place?
 How is it built up, or let go of?
 What’s fueling it?
 What is its nature?
 These questions will sound familiar to many therapists and it’s interesting that most approaches to meditation do not include them.
 Rather, in usual mindfulness practice thoughts are simply noted as “thinking,” and attention returns to the chosen object, such as the breath.
 In recollective awareness, one’s thoughts are gently explored, not dismissed.

-Siff then addresses an issue near and dear to therapist: impasses.
+Siff then addresses an issue near and dear to therapists: impasses.
 Yes, these can happen in mindfulness, too.
 Siff is trained in psychotherapy and has suggestions in dealing with impasses that are quite consistent with his overall approach.
-Personal stories often fill in needed details as to how these issues arise and are resolved.
+The book provides several stories of peoples’ impasses and these provide details as to how imp[asses arise and can be resolved.

 The final portion of the book is a valuable sketch of the types of basic meditative experiences: receptive, generative, conflicted, as well as and three “advanced” experiences–explorative, non-taking up, connected.
 There is neither time nor space to discuss these here.
 Siff’s discussion is necessarily technical, but clear and worthwhile for many readers who will find it helpful at understanding the types of experience one is having or capable of having while doing mindfulness.
 It could be quite helpful for those of us who meditate, as well as our clients, to have this understanding about these experiences that previously have been excluded from many discussions of meditation.